tonkeeper/wallet-api/README.md

 * Item Index (TODO: figure out what happens if this clashes with existing one)
 * NFT Collection ID
 * itemContentUri

+### Deploy Single NFT

+[Transaction request](#transaction-request) object with type `nft-single-deploy`.

+* TBD.
+* `stateInitHex` (string): hex-encoded NFT stateinit BoC with one cell.
+* `amount` (decimal string): nanotoncoins to be sent to that deployed NFT contract.

+All data parameters are used in UI only, while raw state init cell is used for actual deploy.

 ### Change Collection Owner